ArtemNizelnyk/recommendations-uniform/README.md

 ## Publishing manifest file via CLI

 1. Run `npm run uniform:publish` to publish the manifest with A/B testing and personalization configuration.

+# Uniform Recommendations Implementation

+This project demonstrates three different approaches to implementing personalized recommendations using Uniform DXP.
+Each approach has its own advantages and use cases, providing flexibility in how you deliver personalized content to your users.

+## Overview

+This application showcases three distinct methods for implementing recommendations:

+1. **Search-based Recommendations**
+2. **Personalization with Composition Data**
+3. **Personalization with Entry Data**

+Each approach leverages Uniform's capabilities in different ways, from direct API calls to composition transformations.

+## Approaches to Recommendations

+### 1. Search-based Recommendations

+This approach uses direct API calls to fetch and filter recommendations based on user signals and enrichments.

+**Key Components:**
+- `Recommendations.tsx`: Client-side component that fetches recommendations based on user signals
+- `Deal.tsx`: Displays individual deal cards with brand information
+- `api/recommendations/route.ts`: Server-side API endpoint that queries Uniform CMS
+- `EnrichmentScoreComponent.tsx`: Tracks user interactions to build user profiles

+**How it works:**
+1. The `Recommendations` component extracts user signals from localStorage (ufvisitor)
+2. It identifies the user type (American, Spanish, or Everyone) based on session scores
+3. It collects brand enrichments from the user's profile
+4. It makes a POST request to the `/api/recommendations` endpoint with user type and enrichments
+5. The API endpoint uses these parameters to query Uniform CMS with appropriate sorting
+6. Results are displayed as deal cards with pagination

+**Advantages:**
+- Real-time filtering and sorting based on the latest user data
+- Direct control over the recommendation algorithm
+- Ability to implement complex sorting logic on the server

+### 2. Personalization with Composition Data

+This approach transforms compositions on the server to wrap deals in personalization components based on brand data.

+**Key Components:**
+- `transformRecommendations.ts`: Server-side utility that transforms compositions
+- `Deal.tsx`: Component that resolves brand data from composition or API
+- `DealGrid.tsx`: Container for displaying multiple deals
+- `RecommendationsList.tsx`: Component that displays personalized recommendations
+- `brandCriteria.ts`: Utilities for handling brand criteria
+- `page.tsx`: Page component that applies transformations

+**How it works:**
+1. When a page loads, `page.tsx` checks if it contains a `recommendationsList` component
+2. If found, it applies the `transformRecommendationsInComposition` transformation
+3. This transformation:
+   - Finds deals in the composition
+   - Extracts brand IDs from each deal's composition data
+   - Fetches brand names from the CMS
+   - Creates personalization criteria for each deal based on brand names
+   - Wraps deals in a personalization component with these criteria
+4. The `Deal` component then resolves brand data either from direct references or by making API calls

+**Advantages:**
+- Server-side transformation means personalization logic runs before the page is sent to the client
+- Reuses existing composition data without requiring additional API calls
+- Maintains a clean separation between content structure and personalization logic

+### 3. Personalization with Entry Data

+This approach uses pre-provided entry data to create personalized recommendations without additional API calls.

+**Key Components:**
+- `RecommendationCompositionEntry.tsx`: Component for displaying recommendations with entry data
+- `transformRecommendationsForEntry.ts`: Server-side transformation for entry-based recommendations
+- `DealForEntry.tsx`: Component that renders deals using pre-provided brand data

+**How it works:**
+1. When a page loads, `page.tsx` checks if it contains a `recommendationsListWithEntry` component
+2. If found, it applies the `transformRecommendationsForEntry` transformation
+3. This transformation:
+   - Finds deals in the composition
+   - Extracts brand names directly from the pre-provided entry data
+   - Creates personalization criteria based on these brand names
+   - Wraps deals in a personalization component with these criteria
+4. The `DealForEntry` component renders deals using the brand data that's already included in the composition

+**Advantages:**
+- No additional API calls needed to resolve brand data
+- Faster rendering as all data is available immediately
+- Simplified component implementation with direct access to all required data

+## Choosing the Right Approach

+- **Use Search-based** when you need real-time filtering and complex sorting logic
+- **Use Composition Data** when you want to leverage existing composition structures with dynamic brand resolution
+- **Use Entry Data** when performance is critical and you can pre-provide all necessary data

+## Getting Started

+1. Clone this repository
+2. Install dependencies with `npm install`
+3. Set up your Uniform project and configure environment variables
+4. Run the development server with `npm run dev`
+5. Explore the different recommendation approaches at:
+   - `/recomendations` for search-based recommendations
+   - `/composition-recommendations` for composition-based recommendations
+   - `/composition-entry-recommendations` for entry-based recommendations